-The principal activity of the Company is, and will continue to be, the provision of asset based lending which includes receivables finance and hire purchase of plant and equipment.
-Business is carried out primarily in the United Kingdom although it does have clients in other European locations.
-Its German and Irish clients are now serviced from the United Kingdom following branch closures in 2010 and 2011 respectively.
+The principal activity of the Company is, and will continue to be, the provision of asset based lending which includes receivables finance and hire purchase of plant and equipment mainly to SME's.
+Business is carried out primarily in the United Kingdom although it does have clients based in Germany and Ireland.
 The Company also continues to play an active role in developing the syndication market in the United Kingdom and leading and participating in a number of syndicated deals.
-As at 31 December 2011 syndicated lending was £240m (2010 £297m).
+As at 31 December 2012 syndicated lending was £285m (2011 £240m).

-The Company made a profit before taxation for the year of £124,154k (2010 £122,415k) which represents a 1 4% increase on the prior year.
-This is despite a fall in dividend income of £21,250k.
-Revenue increased by £19,474k, driven primarily by higher unit sales, inflation and VAT increasing revenue from our clients.
-Impairment on loans and advances to customers in the year amounted to £13,732k (2010 £23,579k) which represents a 41.8% decrease on the prior year.
+The Company made a profit before tax for the year of £138,325k (2011 £124,154k) which represents an 11 4% increase on the prior year.
+Revenue increased by £5,097k driven primarily by higher unit sales from clients and dividend income increased by £3,500k.
+Impairment on loans and advances to customers in the year amounted to £7,992k (2011 £13,732k) which represents a 41 8% decrease on the prior year.